The Softest Menstrual Cups

 The thing you want to avoid is using the stem to pull out your period cup.
 The best way is to use two fingers to squeeze in at the base of the cup to break the suction seal.

 Once you do this, the cup should be very easy to just pull out.
 Only use the stem to pull down gently on the menstrual cup if you can’t reach the base yet.

 Are the softest menstrual cups easier to remove than the firm ones?
 Generally, yes.
 This is because the suction isn’t so high, so most people find it very easy to break the seal on it before pulling it out.

 However, even with the firm cups, it’s not so difficult to push in on two sides and take the cup out.

 Best Menstrual Cup for a Sensitive Bladder

-If you have a sensitive bladder, you may wonder what the best menstrual cup for you is.
+If you have a sensitive bladder and are sensitive to pressure in your pelvis, you may wonder what the best menstrual cup for you is.
 Let’s talk about “sensitive,” because there are two interpretations to this.